 • Compensation for certain qualified relocation costs

-In order to ensure that your rights and best interests are fully protected in a pipeline taking case, you should always seek representation by an attorney with extensive experience handling such eminent domain matters.
+In order to ensure that your rights and best interests are fully protected in a pipeline easement case, you should always seek representation by an attorney with extensive experience handling such eminent domain matters.

-If you have received notice of an imminent pipeline taking of your land, call the law office of Sever Storey, LLP in Indiana today.
+If you have received notice of an imminent pipeline taking of your land, contact the law office of Sever Storey, LLP in Indiana today.
 We are completely committed to helping property owners fight for their rights in eminent domain cases, so call today at 888-318-3761 for a free case evaluation.

 What are the unique issues that face commercial property owners in condemnation that can make all the difference?LEARN MORE